nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
-### Sort recipe by cost: `sort {order}`
+### Sort recipe by cost: `sort ORDER`

 Sorts the recipes in the RecipeBook by price in the order specified.

+Format: `sort ORDER`
-The order can only be `asc` for ascending order OR `desc` for descending order.
-The price of a recipe is determined by cost of all ingredients required.
+- *ORDER* can only be `asc` or `desc`.
+- `asc` is used for ascending order, and `desc` is used for descending order
+- The price of a recipe is determined by cost of all ingredients required.

-Format: `sort {order}`

-Expected outcome: You should see a list of recipes sorted in ascending order of price.

 Example: